UsernameTron/Text-to-Video-Prompt-Assistant/README.md

 ### Prerequisites

-- Node.js 16.x or higher
+- Node.js 18.x or higher (required for Next.js 13.4+)
 - npm or yarn

 ### Installation